 What should businesses do?

 Any business in the UAE dealing with excisable goods should check if they need to be registered with the FTA and required to file and pay excise tax.
 Any legal implications on the same can be found in the Federal Decree Law No. 7 of 2017.
 It is the responsibility of businesses to ensure that all regulatory requirements pertinent to excise tax are in place.

-With the dawn of excise tax from 1st October 2017, firms in the business of excisable goods would have to consider registration for and accounting of excise tax.
+With the dawn of excise tax from 1st October 2017, firms in the business of excisable goods would have to consider registration for an accounting of excise tax.
 We at Commitbiz have our team of experts to help you with tax consulting.
-Should you have any queries on how to be in sync with tax and compliance regulations, do contact us at email@example.com, even if it’s just for a friendly advice.
+Should you have any queries on how to be in sync with tax and compliance regulations, do contact us, even if it’s just for friendly advice.